 - Mental & Emotional Challenges: Gluten can be the source of brain fog, depression, anxiety, and general fatigue in people who are gluten sensitive.
 These issues are easily overlooked as signs of gluten sensitivity, especially if no digestive symptoms exist.
 But, once on a gluten-free diet, sensitive individuals feel more mentally clear, energized, and less anxious or moody.

 - Aches & Pains: Feeling a little bit of pain everywhere?
 People who are gluten sensitive often experience headaches, joint and muscle pain, and even tingling or numbness in their hands and feet.
 These symptoms should diminish for sensitive guys and gals after going gluten-free for a few days.

 Do these signs sound familiar?
-If you’re regularly experiencing any of the symptoms listed above, try eliminating gluten from your diet for at least 3 weeks.
+If you’re regularly experiencing any of the gluten sensitivity symptoms listed above, try eliminating gluten from your diet for at least 3 weeks.
 You should start feeling better within the first week.
 Keep gluten out of your diet for a total of 3 weeks and then—if you want to test it—slowly integrate it back into your life and evaluate how you feel after 3 days.
 Check my FAQs here for more elimination diet specifics.
 If everything else in your diet has stayed the same, you should get a pretty clear feeling as to whether or not gluten is the trigger.